bmforsythtech/CourseDrop/README.md

 Example data is included in the import folder.

+Idealy you would want these files to be updated frequently.

 <h3>Data Import</h3>

 The file 'import.php' located in the 'cron' folder handles the import process.